KasparEtter/ef1p/pages/email/email.md

 This ensures that domain owners take care that all their messages pass DMARC authentication.
 Additionally, the [subdomain policy](#subdomain-policy) of the [organizational domain](#organizational-domain) may not be `none`.
-Including the location of the brand indicator in a new email header [was considered](https://tools.ietf.org/html/draft-bkl-bimi-overview-00.html#section-4.1) but rejected because the validation of the indicator couldn't be cached at the domain level.
+Including the location of the brand indicator in a new email header field [was considered](https://tools.ietf.org/html/draft-bkl-bimi-overview-00.html#section-4.1) but rejected because the validation of the indicator couldn't be cached at the domain level.
 Here is an example BIMI record: